binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 Exit interviews are also an excellent opportunity to get feedback about what the organisation could be doing better.
 Don't miss this opportunity.

 The organisation needs to make peace with the departing worker.
-Get on their good side if not already.
-This can help to short circuit possible malicious activity once the worker has left.
+Being on their good side can help to short circuit possible malicious activity once the worker has left.
 It also shows existing workers that the organisation is open enough to receive, and hopefully act on, any useful feedback.
 You may note more direct honesty with a departing worker than existing staff.

 ### Weak Password Strategies {#people-countermeasures-weak-password-strategies}
 ![](images/ThreatTags/PreventionEASY.png)